dpkashrestha/Chat-Box/README.md

 ## Description
-* Chat-Box is a convenient messaging application developed for people who enjoy the soical life, work life, and chatting with their peers.
-In this application, you will find that you can donate to a chairty of your choice once you land on ouy login/sign up page.
+* Chat-Box is a convenient messaging application developed for people who enjoy the social life, work life, and chatting with their peers.
+In this application, you will find that you can donate to a chairty of your choice once you land on the login/sign up page.
 Within, this same feature, if you are a returning quest, you can login and see that-like any other chat app.
 All of your conversations are stored, as pleased.
-In Chat-Box, you will find that not only can you be a soical butterfly, but you can customize an avatar to display as your profile picture.
-(Will be adding more)
+In Chat-Box, you will find that not only can you be a social butterfly, but you can customize an avatar to display as your profile picture.
+As the developers, we hope you enjoy this app as much as we enjoyed creating it.

 ## User Story